-ALL leafy greens should be eaten in abundance but spinach is my absolute favourite because it’s easy to buy, easy to use in recipes and salads and is delicious.
+ALL leafy greens should be eaten in abundance but spinach is my absolute favorite because it’s easy to buy, easy to use in recipes and salads and is delicious.
 Baby spinach or fully grown spinach are nutritional powerhouses and are incredibly alkaline.

 As with all green foods, spinach is rich in chlorophyll (see more about the health benefits of chlorophyll here), a potent alkaliser and blood builder.

-I doubt there is a more all round healthy food on earth and I highly encourage you to eat spinach throughout the day, every day.
+I doubt there is a more all-round healthy food on earth and I highly encourage you to eat spinach throughout the day, every day.